DDI-TU-Dresden/thonny-wiki/SeparateInstall.rst

 General steps
 --------------

-1. Install Python 3.4 or later (or use an existing installation).
+1. Install Python 3.4 or later (or choose an existing installation).
 2. Install Thonny package with ``pip`` using your operating system command line.
 3. Run Thonny package.